1. Academic Validation

 Abstract

 BK polyomavirus (BKPyV) is a small double-stranded DNA virus and ubiquitous human pathogen that particularly affects immunocompromised individuals.
 Antiviral therapy for BKPyV is urgently needed.
 Intracellular irons have an important role in many viral infections, yet its contribution to BKPyV and replication has not been explored.
 In this study, we explored the interaction between BKPyV Infection and intracellular iron and the inhibitory effect of iron depletion on BKPyV Infection.
 By creating a low-intracellular-iron environment, we demonstrated that the iron-chelating-induced iron depletion inhibits BKPyV Infection in primary renal tubular epithelial cells (RPTECs) and urinary bladder Cancer cells (TCCSUP cells).
 Iron depletion exerts an inhibitory effect after BKPyV enters the nucleus, which might be due to the inhibition of the protein synthesis of exogenous genes in iron-depleted cells.
 Further exploration of the target proteins of iron-regulating viral Infection could potentially be used to develop new strategies for urgently needed anti-BKPyV therapies.
 IMPORTANCE BKPyV poses a serious threat to the health of immunocompromised patients, and there are currently no curative drugs.
 Understanding the relationship between the virus and intracellular environment contributes to the discovery of Antiviral targets.
 We demonstrate here that BKPyV is inhibited in cells with a low-iron environment.
 We also find that iron-chelating-induced iron depletion inhibits viral and exogenous protein synthesis.
-Further exploration of the target proteins of iron regulation could have great potential in developing new drugs against BKPyV and other viruses.
+Further exploration of the target proteins of iron regulation could have great potential in developing new drugs against BKPyV and Other viruses.

 Keywords